 My Advice to You

-As a double victim of armed robbery the best advice I can give you is to stay calm, don’t be hero, and try to be as compliant as you possibly can.
+As an armed robbery victim twice over, the best advice I can give you is to stay calm, don’t be hero, and try to be as compliant as you possibly can.

 Keep in mind the odds are good you’ll come out of an armed robbery just fine if you can manage to keep your wits.